-- Additions to established (software) tools and experimental or computational methods, e.g. new functionality or user interface, improvements in performance or the release on a new platform
+- Additions to established (software) tools and experimental or computational methods, e.g. new functionality of user interface, improvements in performance or the release on a new platform

 Authors must clearly acknowledge any work upon which they are building, both published and unpublished.

-Additional criteria apply if your manuscript describes a software tool, dataset, database, research proposal or data management plan.
+Additional criteria apply if your manuscript describes a software tool or data management plan.
 Please click on the respective link below to view these.
-These manuscripts should still be submitted as a research note as article type.
+These manuscripts should be submitted as a research note.

 Preparing your manuscript